threshold-network/website/src/content/pages/index.md

   bgColor: "#141414"
   rowReverse: false
 harnessThePower:
-  title: Harness the power of Threshold
+  title: Threshold is committed to ZeroBullshit decentralization
-  description: Threshold leverages threshold cryptography to protect digital
-    assets by distributing operations across independent parties, requiring some threshold number of them (t-of-n) to cooperate.
+  description: Threshold combines threshold cryptography with a cryptoeconomically-coordinated network.
+All cryptographic operations are disassembled and distributed across independent nodes, such that no commercial entity or individual has any unilateral power.
+In this way, sovereign assets and private data are not vulnerable to rogue developer teams, opaque backroom deals, regulator intervention or any other single point-of-failure events.
+Like many Web3 projects, Threshold strives to steadily minimize each application's trust impositions.
+Unlike others, Threshold is committed to full transparency ('zero bullshit') on the current state of decentralization.
   buttons:
     - label: About Threshold
       url: /about
       variant: INTERNAL_SOLID
   subitems:
     - title: Decentralized
-      description: Threshold utilizes a network of independent nodes to provide threshold cryptographic services without a central authority.
+      description: Threshold has built a robust network of independent nodes to collectively provide threshold cryptographic services.
+There are no central authorities, temporary or otherwise.
       image: /images/decentralized-icon.png
-    - title: Secure
+    - title: High Security
       description:
-        Splitting cryptographic operations across nodes increases security and availability and reduces trust assumptions.
-Threshold is [audited](/about#audits) by the best firms in the space.
+        Splitting cryptographic operations across multiple nodes increases redundancy, liveness and overall security.
+Threshold is also
+        [audited](/about#audits) by the most reputable firms in the space.
       image: /images/secure-icon.png
-    - title: Private
+    - title: Transparent
-      description: Cryptographic protocols eradicate the trust burden forced on end-users and ensure privacy on the public blockchain.
+      description: No service or network can offer perfect trustlessness.
+Threshold is committed to explaining the trust assumptions of each component of each app, and how they will evolve over time.
       image: /images/private-icon.png
 activeCommunity:
   title: Threshold is run by an active community.